folio-org/folio-org.github.io/guidelines/create-new-repo.md

 (If the "Settings" tab is not available to you, then see the "support" advice above.)

 Disable the Issues and Wiki via Settings.
 We use the FOLIO resources instead.
-Do this as soon as possible, so that issues are created in the FOLIO issue tracker.
+Do this as soon as possible, so that issues are created in the relevant project's FOLIO issue tracker.

 Ensure that access is configured for the relevant FOLIO GitHub [Teams](https://github.com/orgs/folio-org/teams).
 Note that front-end module repositories also need the "bots" Team (with Write access) to enable the "[translations](/guides/commence-a-module/#front-end-translations)" facility.